NyeGuy/nyeguy.github.io/_posts/2020-12-01-flipping-the-education-business-model.md

 The educational business model is flipping.
 Will the university system really catch on?

+*this is merely the outline of a future blog post, work in progress, thx - mgmt*

 the business model is flipped.
 No where is this more true in computer graphics and real time development systems.